 Ceramic Portable Heaters

-Ceramic electric heaters are another type of space heater that can heat an RV without propane.
+Ceramic electric heaters can also heat an RV without propane.

 Ceramic space heaters are suitable for spot heating because they provide targeted warmth.